 For the ice bath:

 - More cold water

-Bring the water to a boil over high heat.
+- Bring the water to a boil over high heat.
 Pay attention!
-Once it reaches a rapid boil, allow it to continue boiling for 1-2 minutes, then immediately cover and remove from heat.
+Once it reaches a rapid boil, allow it to continue boiling for 1 minute, then immediately cover and remove from heat.
 Let stand, covered, for exactly 10 minutes.
 Set your timer!

 - If not peeling right from the ice bath, store in the refrigerator then peel later while cold, using the same technique of finding the air pocket.
 Run under cold water while peeling to help, if needed.